-The Ohio Agricultural Research and Development Center, OSU Extension, and most academic departments/schools within the College of Food, Agricultural and Environmental Sciences have external advisory boards that meet 2-3 times a year to discuss current programs and provide input for future direction.
+The Ohio Agricultural Research and Development Center, OSU Extension and most academic departments have external advisory boards that meet 2-3 times a year to discuss current programs and provide input for future direction.
 All county Extension offices are expected to have an overall advisory committee as well as focused committees providing input for program planning, implementation and evaluation.
 Every two years, OSU Extension and OARDC involve stakeholders in meeting with state legislators to discuss programmatic priorities and budgetary needs to insure that we are focusing on critical needs of Ohioans.
-In 2004, 2005, 2007 and 2008, OARDC and/or OSU Extension commissioned Battelle, a private research and development firm, to conduct studies of the economic and social impact of our programs.
+In 2004 and 2005 respectively, OARDC and OSU Extension commissioned Battelle, a private research and development firm, to conduct studies of the economic and social impact of our programs.
 The Battelle study team interviewed hundreds of stakeholders about the effectiveness of our research and Extension programs.
 The recommendations from these two reviews will guide how OARDC and Extension collaborate and reinforced that identified priority efforts are based on 21st Century needs of Ohio citizens.
 AS a result of the Battelle projects, OARDC and Extension jointly received new funding for competitive grants in the areas of : Youth-Our Future:4-H Youth Development, Ag Bioscience, Research Enhancement Competitive Grants Program, ATECH- Food and Agricultural Technology Commercialization and Economic Development Program, and funding to support two agricultural research stations.
-In addition to the series of Battelle studies, each program area within OSU Extension conducted strategic plans to identify statewide priority programs.
+In addition to the Battelle studies, each program area within

+OSU Extension conducted strategic plans to identify statewide priority programs.
 The process involved educators meeting with local advisory committees, reviewing data about demographic, economic and social trends in Ohio, and prioritization processes.
 As a result, each program area has focused teams composed of campus and center specialists as well as county educators who will develop curriculum and evaluation strategies for statewide programs.
 In many cases, these teams have identified specific target audiences from whom they regularly involve in evaluating programs and educational materials and engage in planning.
-Some of the program teams include members from external organizations (statewide agencies, organizations, commodity groups) who are appropriate partners to enhance program outreach and delivery.
-OSU Extension Administration also identified several issues of critical interest to Ohioans based upon existing information.
-These are the focus for interdisciplinary and multidisciplinary programs and we are offering competitive funding for new programmatic initiatives and partnerships.
+Some of the program teams include members from external organizations (statewide agencies, organizations, commodity groups) who are appropriate partners to enhance program outreach and delivery.OSU Extension Administration also identified several issues of critical interest to Ohioans based upon existing information.
+These "themes" are the focus for interdisciplinary and multidisciplinary programs and we are offering competitive funding for new programmatic initiatives and partnerships.
 County Extension Advisory Committees as well as the State Extension Advisory Committee have been engaged in reviewing the themes and prioritizing them as they relate to local communities.
-All programs at Ohio State University are developing strategic plan in 2008 that address among other points stakeholders.
-In addition OSU Extension has a very in-depth strategic planning process in place that is more comprehensive in scope than other programs on campus and is heavily vested in stakeholder input.